Dinesh41/CopyAndDelete/README.md

 ﻿### Introduction

-CopyAndDelete Application used to copy and delete folders, files.
+CopyAndDelete Application can be used to copy and delete folders, files.

 ### Problem Statement